-Students who apply for and utilize ACT-Approved accommodations on Day 1 of the PSAE will receive reportable ACT scores.
-Those who are denied ACT-Approved accommodations and/or choose to use State-Allowed accommodations on Day 1 of the PSAE will not receive reportable ACT scores.
+Students who apply for and utilize ACT-Approved accommodations on Day 1 of the PSAE are eligible to receive college-reportable ACT scores.
+Those who are denied ACT-Approved accommodations and/or choose to use State-Allowed accommodations on Day 1 of the PSAE are not eligible to receive college-reportable ACT scores.